-Grow a plants bulletin board!
+Germinate seeds in a plastic bag for a growing plants bulletin board!
 It’s easy.
-First, purchase baggies with flaps and bean seeds.
+First, purchase baggies with flaps and seeds.
 Second, staple a series of baggies to your board.
 Then add a few seeds with damp paper towel to one baggie daily.
 Your students (and colleagues) will be astonished!

 Mrs. Abdullah looked up from her soup.
 “Unfortunately, the seeds we taped to our classroom window shriveled then died.”